Newcastle University is a member of the Russell Group: the association of leading research-intensive UK universities.

 ‘World leading’ or ‘internationally recognised’ research was identified in all of our submitted subject areas by the Research Assessment Exercise (RAE) 2008, and are ranked 17th in the UK for research power (according to the influential publication, Research Fortnight).

-In 2010 we attracted £85.2 million in research grant and contract income from a variety of funders including UK research councils, charities, the EU and the government.
+In 2012/13 we attracted £125.1million in research funding income from a variety of funders including UK research councils, charities, the EU and the government.

-Prestigious awards such as the Queen’s Anniversary Prizes for Higher and Further Education recognise the quality of our research – we have received awards for our pioneering research into treating polluted water from abandoned mines and our world-leading work on ageing and health and internationally-renowned research into sustainable rural economies and societies.
+Prestigious awards such as the Queen’s Anniversary Prizes for Higher and Further Education recognise the quality of our research – we have received awards for our pioneering research into treating polluted water from abandoned mines, our world-leading work on ageing and health and internationally-renowned research into sustainable rural economies and societies.